 Creating a pivot table in Excel is a simple process that can be accomplished in just a few clicks.

 1. Basic steps in creating a pivot table in Excel

 - Select any cells in your current worksheet.

-- Go to “Insert tab” in the menu bar.
+- Go to the “Insert tab” in the menu bar.

 - Click “Tables,” and it will show the list of tables.

-- 5. In “PivotTable from or range,” dialog box you can select the range of that you wanted to use.
+- In the “PivotTable from or range,” dialog box you can select the range that you want to use.

 Note: Don’t forget to check the “Add this data to the Data Model” if you want analyze multiple tables.